District Nurses

 Dementia Services

-It is very important that anyone who has problems with their memory has a proper assessment.
 If these problems are due to dementia then early diagnosis and referral has many benefits for the patient, their carer(s) and family.
 It can help them to plan and access the treatment and support they need and to improve their quality of life.

 Please book with one of the GPs, who can make the initial assessment and refer you to the memory clinic if required.